besok/jsonpath-rust/README.md

 - `Slice` - a point to the passed original json
 - `NewValue` - a new json data that has been generated during the path( for instance length operator)
+- `NoValue` - indicates there is no match between given json and jsonpath in the most cases due to absent fields or inconsistent data.

 To extract data there are two methods, provided on the `value`: